 All absences must be explained via text, call, email or note.
-See section 4.2 Attendance Procedures.
+See further information on attendance at the end of this A-Z guide.

 See also Extended Leave in this section.

 Assemblies - entry procedures

 - For Outdoor Assemblies, students should line up in Personal Best DEAR Classes in the Main Quadrangle facing the podium.
 A marker is used to indicate the place of each Roll class. - For indoor Formal Assemblies in the MPC, students must line up in the Quadrangle in Personal Best DEAR Classes and wait to be directed into the MPC. - In the Cantabrian Hall, students should generally enter from the doors adjacent to the quadrangles, NOT the foyer unless the weather is wet.